napari/docs/docs/plugins/testing_and_publishing/deploy.md

 Wiki](https://github.com/chanzuckerberg/napari-hub/wiki).

-If you want your plugin to be available on PyPI, but not visible on the napari hub, you can add a `.napari/config.yml` file to the root of your repository with a visibility key.
-For details, see the [customization guide][hub-guide-custom-viz].
+If you want your plugin to be available on PyPI, but not visible on the napari hub, add a `visibility` flag to your plugin manifest.
+For more details, see the manifest reference and napari hub [customization guide][hub-guide-custom-viz].
 ```

-Finally, once you have curated your package metadata and description, you can
-preview your metadata, and check any missing fields using the
-napari hub preview page service.
-Check out [this guide](https://github.com/chanzuckerberg/napari-hub/blob/main/docs/setting-up-preview.md) for instructions on how to set it up.

 ## Deployment